 2. Take a walk along the Bloemenmarkt

 The Bloemenmarkt flower market is a beautiful floating flower market on the Singel Canal.
 Freshly cut flowers, seeds, and wonderful bouquets produce a fantastic display of colours and smells.
-It’s a must-see even if you aren’t looking to buy any flowers.
+It’s a must-see in Amsterdam even if you aren’t looking to buy any flowers.

 The Bloemenmarkt flower market is open from Monday to Saturday, from 9:30 AM to 5:30 PM, and on Sunday from 11:30 AM to 5:30 PM.

 3. See a concert at Vondelpark

 The city’s most famous park, Vondelpark was built specifically to host concerts.
 Find out what’s on and make sure to spend an afternoon here.
 There are plenty of free concerts at Vondelpark during the summer.

 The Albert Cuyp Market is Europe’s largest street market.
 Its 260 market stalls sell everything from fresh vegetables to accessories and clothes.
 Street vendors also sell delicious treats to eat while you look around.
 Pick up a mouthwatering hot stroopwafel to eat with a steaming cup of coffee.
 Delicious.

 The market is open from Monday to Saturday, from 9:00 AM to 5:00 PM.